Shawn Blankenship asks:

 What comes first: the curriculum or the technology?
 During lesson development, should we consider the curriculum and determine the best way to force fit technology integration?
 Or, is it more important to choose a technology tool that is engaging and user-friendly for students and then force fit the curriculum?
 I know what I believe and what I feel the solution to be, however, this ‘force fitting’ practice seems to be happening in many classrooms.

 You can also send questions to me at firstname.lastname@example.org.When you send one in, let me know if I can use your real name if it’s selected or if you’d prefer remaining anonymous and have a pseudonym in mind.

 Another option is contacting me on Twitter at @Larryferlazzo.

-And,if you missed any of the highlights from the first two years of this blog, you can find a categorized list of posts here.
+And,if you missed any of the highlights from the first three years of this blog, you can find a categorized list of posts here,along with an “all-time” list of the ones that have been most popular.
 This year’s posts aren’t there, but you can find them by clicking on the archives found on the sidebar.